-Michaelmas term (Monday 15:00 - 17:00).
-All teaching for this module will take place live online (for details see Moodle page).
+Michaelmas term (Monday 14:00 - 16:00).
+All teaching for this module will take place according to governmental guidance, preferably in-person, but potentially hybrid or online (for details see Moodle page).
 Assessment: 100% coursework

 Prerequisites

 Students attending this module are provided pre-reading material covering what the different IP rights are, the key concepts and limitations which students are expected to study before the second lecture of this module.
 Students are expected to have a basic understanding of the different IP rights, such as patents, trademarks, design rights, copyright and trade secrets.